rapture-mc/mgc-nixos/modules/config/system/ad-domain/README.md

 ```

 ## Disabling local auth for sudo + sshd
-By default PAM still permits local authentication for SSHD and sudo ontop of AD auth.
-Generally this isn't desriable and all authentication should be handled by AD.
+By default the machine still permits local authentication for SSHD and sudo ontop of AD auth.
+Generally this isn't desirable and instead all authentication should be handled by AD alone.

 To only permit AD authentication for SSHD and sudo you can set the following...
 ```